-Recently I was asked about companies who have reaped rewards from surveying their customers and measuring their customer service.
-A few excellent examples came to mind.
+Recently I had a discussion about companies that reap the rewards from surveying their customers and measuring their customer service.

-American Express has had a tremendous turn around over the years.
+American Express has had a tremendous turnaround over the years.
 From a credit card company with typical complaints and customer dissatisfaction, they started using a short survey question that measures their “member” satisfaction at the end of a call.
-It’s the well-known Net Promoter Score question: On a scale of 0-10, what is the likelihood that you would recommend us?
+It’s the well-known Net Promoter Score question: On a scale of 0-10, how likely would you recommend us?
 The call center employees’ bonuses are based on their scores.
 The management and executive bonuses are also tied to the score.
 This is one of their most important metrics.
 It’s not how fast they get through the call.
 It’s how well they take care of the customer.
-They are now recognized as a top customer service company, worldwide, in any industry.
+They are now recognized as a top customer service company worldwide in any industry.

 Companies that track and measure their customer service have a competitive advantage.
 They know when they are doing a great job, and more importantly, they know when they aren’t.
 They take advantage of all data, good and bad, looking for opportunities to take their customers’ experiences to the highest level possible.
 The reward for this effort is more business from existing customers and new business from the excellent reputation they create in their marketplace.